Kondole

-In Australian Aboriginal mythology, Kondole was a mean and rude man.
+In the Australian Aboriginal mythology of the Ramindjeri subgroup of the Ngarrindjeri people, Kondole was a mean and rude man.
 One night, the performers during a ceremony needed someone to keep a fire going; Kondole was the only one with fire, and he hid in the bush.
 The men argued with him, and one got frustrated and threw a spear into Kondole's skull.
 All the men then turned into animals, including kangaroos, possums, fish and birds.
 Kondole became a whale and the hole in his head from the spear became his blowhole.
-The Kondole was the first whale according to Aboriginal myth.
+Kondole was the first whale according to Aboriginal myth.